What are the new rules for landlords?

 HMO Licensing

 If you are renting out a property that is occupied by three or more tenants who are not members of the same household, you may need to obtain a House in Multiple Occupation (HMO) licence.
 Previously, licensing was only required for properties with three or more storeys and occupied by five or more tenants.
-New rules now include properties of one or two storeys.
+New rules for landlords in the UK from 2025 now include properties of one or two storeys.
 Here is the full HMO guidance from the UK government.

 Following further amendments in April 2024, accountability changes to the HMO licensing have been made.
 Rather than just the immediate landlords being responsible, the superior landlords are also accountable for ensuring the property is licensed properly.